 Sometimes, a high-asset divorce also becomes a high-profile divorce, with unwanted outside attention that is potentially injurious to both spouses and possibly others.
 If a divorce has become contentious, one spouse might seek to leak information to hurt the other.
 Regardless, if your divorce becomes the object of undue public attention, we can enact strategies to protect your reputation, as well as your wealth.

-How We Can Help with Your High-Net-Worth Divorce
+How We Can Help in a High Net Worth Divorce

 Determining how best to protect you in a high-asset divorce in Alabama requires the ability to examine and understand your financial assets and the willingness to listening to you and your desires.
 The Huntsville divorce lawyers of Leigh Daniel Family Law can conduct a thorough review of your assets and your divorce case and develop a strategy to pursue the outcome that best serves your needs and financial interests.